 We stayed at the Ibis Styles on North Terrace which is right in the CBD.
 Our room was compact but clean and functional and the price was right! $234.00 for 3 nights.
 The cheapest I found when booking.
 We did have an issue when water started leaking from the shower in the bathroom above ours.
 It was 10.30pm but I contacted reception and they sent someone straight up and shortly after we were relocated to the room next door which was actually larger so I was happy with their prompt attention.

 We absolutely loved Adelaide and know that we only skimmed the surface of what this lovely city has to offer.
 There are so many wonderful old buildings to check out or if you fancy a spot of shopping Rundle Mall is great.
-Perhaps the best thing is that by our standards, it’s not buys or crowded.
+Perhaps the best thing is that by our standards, it’s not busy or crowded.
 Even in ‘peak hour’ the traffic flowed and we never had to stand on the tram.
 We will most definitely be back for a longer stay in the near future.